danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/results.typ

   caption:"Flag signal generation.
 The MSB of the flag signal indicates the end of a dummy header, and the LSB the end of a valid PL Header carryig data."
 ) <flag-generation>

 Assertion logic was added to verify that the serialisation of packet data was functioning correctly.
 The circuit is shown in @assert-circuit.
-By modifying the circuit, the successful serialisation was confirmed.
+By modifying the circuit, it was confirmed that packet data was being serialised correctly, however the transmitter was still not functional.
 The resulting waveform can be seen in @assert-wav.

 #figure(
   image("../Figures/Results/MATLAB/Serialisation-Assert.png"),